meilisearch/documentation/learn/getting_started/README.md

-# Get started with meilisearch!
+# Get started with MeiliSearch!

 The aim of these guides is **to provide an introduction to all of MeiliSearch's core features** and prepare you to start your own MeiliSearch projects.